 When caring people are willing to enter unselfishly into dark, ugly situations to help those who cannot help themselves, lives are changed, horrible circumstances are reversed, and “impossible” situations are transformed.
-The people of ChangePoint Alaska witness these types of life changing turnarounds on a regular basis.
+The members of ChangePoint Alaska and the surrounding community witness these types of life changing turnarounds on a regular basis.

 Having served ChangePoint for 12 years, Enable has had the privilege of witnessing how these many initiatives have resulted in remarkable life change.
-However, none of their outreach initiatives has produced more dramatic life change than Love Alaska and its Priceless program.
-In its own words, Love Alaska “exists to mobilize people into the most painful, dark and hurting areas of society.
+One of these outreach initiatives that has produced dramatic life change is Love Alaska and its Priceless program.
+Love Alaska is a ministry that “exists to mobilize people into the most painful, dark, and hurting areas of society.
 The world marginalizes people in messy situations, but Love Alaska runs to people in messy situations because people matter.”

 In 2012 a women’s group from ChangePoint was looking for a way to give back to women in Alaska.
-It was becoming clear to them that sex trafficking was not just a third-world problem, but that it was thriving at home in Alaska.
+It was becoming clear to them that sex trafficking was not just a third-world problem, but that it was thriving in the shadows of their home state.
 A ChangePoint staff member, Gwen Adams, served on the governor’s task force for the Crimes of Human Trafficking and Sexual Slavery.
 Her time on this task force was eye-opening and made her realize the extent of the problem.
 Sex trafficking is one of the fastest-growing, most lucrative crimes in Alaska.

 ChangePoint and Love Alaska are precisely the kinds of organizations that Enable exists to serve.
 In serving them, we can play a small part in seeing peoples’ lives changed.
-Enable was able to help Love Alaska by reimaging some retired laptop computers, locking them down and protecting them from malware.
-They use these donated laptops to search the “dark web” for girls trapped in sex trafficking rings and then reach out to the girls to help them get out of slavery.
+Enable was able to tangibly help Love Alaska by reimaging some retired laptop computers, locking them down and protecting them from malware.
+These donated laptops are now used to search the “dark web” for girls trapped in sex trafficking rings and then reach out to the girls to help them get out of slavery.
 Just days after we provided these laptops to Love Alaska, Adam Legg, executive director of the program, informed us that they were able to use the laptops to find and rescue one of their clients.
 The availability of a system that they could use in this capacity was literally lifesaving.

 We have witnessed firsthand that when caring people from many of the churches that we serve are willing to run into messy situations to help those who cannot help themselves, lives are changed.
 The type of results that Changepoint and Love Alaska are witnessing regularly is why we do what we do at Enable.
 It is a privilege and a thrill to be able to use technology skills to enable ministry and to help churches and ministries reach people with lifesaving help and support.